Common Firebird Boiler Problems & Repair Advice

 If your Firebird boiler warranty has expired, then boiler insurance is something you might be thinking about incase anything goes wrong.
 Insurance that offer an annual service and safety inspections are well worth considering and remember that while you can take out insurance with your energy supplier, you’re under absolutely no obligation to do so.

 The majority of Firebird boilers come with a 2 warranty as standard that covers parts although they can stretch to as long as 10 years in some cases.
 Use our guide to Firebird warranties for more information.
+It’s important to arrange an annual service of your Firebird boiler to keep the warranty valid, your home safe and your energy bills as low as possible.

 To find trusted engineers near you, use our service to receive free quotes for a new boiler installation.